 Are you self-conscious about the appearance of your chest?
 Do you avoid certain activities, like swimming, water polo or shirts vs. skins basketball to avoid showing your chest?
-At Tampa Bay Plastic Surgery in Tampa, FL, we specialize in male breast reduction to help our clients live life to the fullest.
+At Tampa Bay Plastic Surgery, we specialize in male breast reduction to help our clients live life to the fullest.
 Read on to discover if you should consider this procedure.

 If you are between the ages of 18 and 24 and self-conscious about your male breasts, you should consider male breast reduction.
 However, you should consider very carefully if this is the right option for you.